qad3n/Qube-Loader/README.md

 ## Related project: the reverse-engineering source

-CWAML is built in direct reference to a companion project I maintain:
+Qube-Loader is built in direct reference to a companion project I maintain:

   https://github.com/qad3n/CubeWorld-Reversal